Tale of Olympus's CEO, fired after just two weeks

-Oct 14 Promoted to CEO just two weeks ago, Michael Woodford was a star at Japanese camera and endoscope maker Olympus Corp , where he joined as a salesman in a British subsidiary more than three decades ago.
+Promoted to CEO just two weeks ago, Michael Woodford was a star at Japanese camera and endoscope maker Olympus Corp, where he joined as a salesman in a British subsidiary more than three decades ago.

 His bosses were so impressed by the Briton's cost-cutting efforts and deep understanding of the local culture that they made him CEO, adding to the role he took in April of President -- the first non-Japanese to run Olympus.